Developmental bioelectricity: Future research

-Life is ultimately an electrochemical enterprise; research in this field is progressing along several frontiers.
+Research in this field is progressing along several frontiers.
 First is the reductive program of understanding how bioelectric signals are produced, how voltage changes in the cell membrane are able to regulate cell behavior, and what the genetic and epigenetic downstream targets of bioelectric signals are.
 A few mechanisms that transduce bioelectric change into alterations of gene expression are already known, including the bioelectric control of movement of small second-messenger molecules through cells, including serotonin and butyrate, voltage sensitive phosphatases, among others.
 Also known are numerous gene targets of voltage signaling, such as Notch, BMP, FGF, and HIF-1α.
 Thus, the proximal mechanisms of bioelectric signaling within single cells are becoming well-understood, and advances in optogenetics and magnetogenetics continue to facilitate this research program.
 More challenging however is the integrative program of understanding how specific patterns of bioelectric dynamics help control the algorithms that accomplish large-scale pattern regulation (regeneration and development of complex anatomy).
 The incorporation of bioelectrics with chemical signaling in the emerging field of probing cell sensory perception and decision-making is an important frontier for future work.

 Bioelectric modulation has shown control over complex morphogenesis and remodeling, not merely setting individual cell identity.
 Moreover, a number of the key results in this field have shown that bioelectric circuits are non-local – regions of the body make decisions based on bioelectric events at a considerable distance.
 Such non-cell-autonomous events suggest distributed network models of bioelectric control; new computational and conceptual paradigms may need to be developed to understand spatial information processing in bioelectrically active tissues.
 It has been suggested that results from the fields of primitive cognition and unconventional computation are relevant to the program of cracking the bioelectric code.
 Finally, efforts in biomedicine and bioengineering are developing applications such as wearable bioreactors for delivering voltage-modifying reagents to wound sites, and ion channel-modifying drugs (a kind of electroceutical) for repair of birth defects and regenerative repair.
 Synthetic biologists are likewise starting to incorporate bioelectric circuits into hybrid constructs.